Skip to main content

 Unlike MechMaxx vs Woodmaxx (where the brands barely compete in the same category), Wallenstein and Woodmaxx are direct head-to-head competitors.
 Both make PTO chippers for compact and utility tractors.
 Both cover 5-inch through 10-inch capacity.
 Both have strong build reputations.
 The real differences are pricing, warranty, and distribution model.

-Wallenstein is the premium Canadian builder: overbuilt chassis, broad dealer network, 5-year warranty, 25–40% price premium.
+Wallenstein is the premium Canadian builder: overbuilt chassis, broad dealer network, 5-year warranty, and a meaningful price premium that ranges from a few percent at the 7–8 inch tier to 70%+ at the 5-inch entry.
 Woodmaxx is the US value leader: direct-to-consumer from Akron, NY, MX-Series has a 7-year warranty (the longest in the category), hydraulic-feed options across multiple capacity tiers.

 Spec sheet